How to Get Rid of Fruit Flies

 Credit

 Also known as the vinegar fly, this is the species you’re most likely familiar with.
-Originating in Africa, this species is now present in all known corners of the Earth.
+Originating in Africa, the common fruit fly is now present in all known corners of the Earth.

 They have yellow bodies and black bands around the abdomen, with the male being slightly smaller and the tip of its abdomen being solid black.

-They live approximately 50 days and the females lay small clutches of five eggs at a time on rotting or overripe fruit, producing as many as 400 eggs in her short lifetime.
+They live approximately 50 days and female fruit flies lay small clutches of five eggs at a time on rotting or overripe fruit.
+A single female can produce as many as 400 eggs in her short lifetime.

 Asian Fruit Fly (Drosophila suzukii)